Although flexion synergy patterns after stroke can be frustrating to deal with, they are actually a sign of improvement.

 Flexion synergy patterns appear in stages 2 and 3 of the Brunnstrom stages of stroke recovery.

 In the first Brunnstrom stage, the muscles are in a state of flaccidity.
-This means that no messages from the brain can reach your muscles, leaving them effectively paralyzed.
+This means that messages from the brain are not connecting to your muscles, leaving them temporarily paralyzed.

 Flexion synergy patterns are your brain’s way of relearning how to control your muscles again.
 This process is slow, but it is possible to help it along.